 - a.
-Official campus units are provided permanent assignments of space at no charge with the following exceptions: - Auxiliary enterprises may be charged for building depreciation/debt service, utilities, and custodial and grounds services. - (2) Units with debt financed space must generate income through fees or net profits on sales to meet debt service. - (3) A use charge may be assessed for use of facilities which are wholly or partially self-supporting; e.g., theatre space assigned to another unit when such use incurs additional expense, and like circumstances.
+Official campus units are provided permanent assignments of space at no charge with the following exceptions: - (1) (1)-Auxiliary enterprises may be charged for building depreciation/debt service, utilities, and custodial and grounds services. - (2) (2) Units with debt financed space must generate income through fees or net profits on sales to meet debt service.

+(3) (3)--A use charge may be assessed for use of facilities which are wholly or partially self-supporting; e.g., theatre space assigned to another unit when such use incurs additional expense, and like circumstances.

 - b.
-Official units may use all campus services at normal rates, except for: - (1) Services funded from Registration Fees. - (2) Services funded by a specific unit for that unit's internal priorities.
+Official units may use all campus services at normal rates, except for: - (1) (1)-Services funded from Registration Fees. - (2) (2)-Services funded by a specific unit for that unit's internal priorities.
 Normally these services will be available to other units on an "as available" basis.

-In addition to space allocated permanently to official units, general use indoor or outdoor space can be reserved to conduct official University business by a verbal request to the appropriate office of jurisdiction (refer to 510-1 Section III).
+In addition to space allocated permanently to official units, general use indoor or outdoor space can be reserved to conduct official University business by a verbal request to the appropriate office of jurisdiction (refer to 510-1 Section III, para.
+A and B).